jkeohan/jkeohan.github.io/ga_jsd/Troubleshooting/99_bottles_DOM/README.md

 ### Objectives
 *After this lesson, students will be able to:*

-- Find and resolve common errors.
+- Find and resolve common errors
-- Using the console methods
+- Using the following console methods: .log, .error, .table
-- Working with debugger and setting breakpoints
+- Setting debugger and breakpoints
-- Creating watches and examining Scopes and Call Stack
+- Creating watches and examining scopes and the call stack
 - Anticipating errors using try\catch\finally blocks
-- Understanding of additional troubleshooting tools
+- Review of additional troubleshooting tools

 ### Preparation
 *Before this lesson, students should already be able to:*